User Guide

 The Arabic Audio Intelligence System is a deep-learning-powered platform that converts spoken Arabic audio into searchable, analysable, and summarised text.
 It was built as an academic deliverable addressing the real-world challenge of processing Arabic speech, a language with complex morphology, optional diacritics, and dozens of spoken dialects, entirely with open-source neural networks.

 Rather than a single-purpose transcription tool, the system implements a fully integrated pipeline: raw audio goes in, and structured knowledge (transcripts, speaker timelines, emotional states, summaries, indexed notes) comes out.
 Every component is independently accessible through a module-driven interface.
-No external paid APIs are used; all inference is self-hosted.
+The system supports both fully local inference (no internet required after initial model download) and a cloud-accelerated mode via the OpenAI Whisper API for instant transcription.

 | Requirement | File / Module | Status |